mobizt/FirebaseClient/README.md

 The PSRAM in this library was enabled by default but it was only used partly in tempolary buffer memory allocation.

-- ### Cloud Messaging

-The legaycy Firebase Cloud Messaging API was deprecated, only HTTPv1 is supported.

-- ### Cloud Functions

- Deploying the Cloud Function from local flash or filesystem source in a single function is not available unless using several fnctions that are available to generate upload url, upload the source (zip file), deploy the function and set IAM permission.

 ## Installation